Mcorduk/job-tracker/README.md

 - Authentication is not implemented as the app assumes a single user scenario.
 - MongoDB can be set up either locally or using Docker Compose.
 Choose the option that suits your preference.
 - The app is designed to run locally.
 No API is exposed externally.

+#### General troubleshooting:

+1. Make sure Docker engine is running:

+   On macOS and Linux, run docker ps to check if the Docker daemon is running.
+   On Windows, check the Docker Desktop icon in the system tray.
+If it's not running, start it and then try again.

+2. Verify ports are available:

+   Ensure ports 3000 and 27017 are not used by other processes.
+   Close any applications using these ports before running the app.

+3. Check application logs:

+   For errors related to the Node.js application, check the app.log file located in the root directory of the project.
+   For Docker-related errors, check the container logs using docker logs job-reminder-app.

+4. Verify MongoDB connection:

+   If using Docker Compose, run docker-compose logs to check the MongoDB container logs for any errors.
+   If using local MongoDB, ensure it's running and accessible on port 27017.

 **Author:** Muhammet Corduk